 Luxor Travel Guide

-Once part of the ancient city of Thebes, that was the ruling seat of power in Egypt for 1,350 years, Luxor is now a major holiday destination, particularly for those interested in ancient Egypt.
+Once part of the ancient city of Thebes that was the ruling seat of power in Egypt for 1,350 years, Luxor is now a major holiday destination, particularly for those interested in Ancient Egypt.
 The area boasts an exceptionally rich legacy of temples, tombs and monuments.
-Around these relics of ancient Egypt's celebrated history are signs of the prosperous industry of the modern day - tourism.
+Around these relics of Ancient Egypt's celebrated history are signs of the prosperous industry of the modern day - tourism.

-The mysteries of Ancient Egypt can be discovered by visiting some of Luxor's surrounding temples including Luxor Temple, Karnak, Ramesseum, Medinet Habu, the Temple of Hatshepsut and the exquisite Valley of the Kings, which should be visited as early in the morning as possible as only 150 tickets are sold daily to visit these ancient tombs.
+The mysteries of Ancient Egypt can be discovered by visiting some of Luxor's surrounding temples including Luxor Temple, Karnak, Ramesseum, Medinet Habu, the Temple of Hatshepsut and the exquisite Valley of the Kings, which should be visited as early in the morning as possible as limited tickets are sold daily to visit these ancient tombs.

 Become our Luxor Travel Expert

 We are looking for contributors for our Luxor travel guide.
 If you are a local, a regular traveller to Luxor or a travel professional with time to contribute and answer occasional forum questions, please contact us.